eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity.hub.architecture.md

 All CRUD operations publish events.

 ### 3.5.2.
-VerifiablePresentationGenerator
+VerifiablePresentationService

-The `VerifiablePresentationGenerator` is responsible for generating Verifiable Presentations (VP) from a (VC).
+The `VerifiablePresentationService` is responsible for delegating to generators, that generate Verifiable Presentations (VP) from a (VC).

 ### 3.5.3.
 CredentialRequestManager